Utkarsh-76/all_docs/README.md

 ml_problem_steps         - Steps to follow for a Machine learning problem (in brief)

-model list.png           - List of common ML problems and the models to use for them
+model list.png &emsp;&emsp;  - List of common ML problems and the models to use for them

 python_basic_and_ds_docs - Commonly used but forgetful syntax for Python basics and data science